jiksaa/odoons/README.md

 ## Basic Project Setup

-The [example](example) directory contains a basic project template using Odoons.
+The [example/project_structure](example) directory contains a basic project template using Odoons.
 It contains:

 - An Odoons YAML file